magepages/mpdocs/docs/better-change-quantity/index.md

   - **Option Template**
     - Template **Buy {qty}** is applied when product quantity is 1
+    - If you leave this field blank, the default template will be used

   - **Option Template for Multiple Qty**
     - Template **Buy {qty} for {price} each** is applied when product quantity is more than 1
+    - If you leave this field blank, the default template will be used

   - **Option Template with tier price**
     - Template **Buy {qty} for {price} each and save {percent}** is applied when tier price is applied as well
-    - Leaving this field blank, the template in the **Option Template** field will be applied
+     - If you leave this field blank, the default template will be used
     - The **Options Template** will be displayed at the frontend as selecting type
     - You can use some variables that we support (all values of these variables are taken according to tier price configuration of Magento):
       - {qty}: Quantity of products
       - {price}: Product price
-      - {total}: The total amount of the order
+      - {total}: The total amount of the order with the chosen quantity
       - {percent}: Discount percentage

   - **Apply for Categories**